Asia stocks inch up but gains capped by fresh Sino-U.S. trade worries

 TOKYO (Reuters) - Asian shares caught the tail of a Wall Street rally on Friday, helped by China's better-than-expected export figures but fresh concerns about Sino-U.S. trade ties are likely to limit gains in the region.

-Weighing on risk appetite was a report from Bloomberg that Washington is delaying a decision about licenses for U.S. firms to restart trade with Huawei Technologies [HWT.UL].
-That sent U.S. stock futures <ESc1> down as much as 0.6% in early Asian trade.
+Weighing on risk appetite was a report from Bloomberg that Washington is delaying a decision about licenses for U.S. firms to restart trade with Huawei Technologies.
+That sent U.S. stock futures down as much as 0.6% in early Asian trade.
 They were last quoted 0.4% lower on the day.

-On Wall Street, the S&P 500 <.SPX> registered its largest one-day percentage gain in about two months on Thursday, with the Dow <.DJI> and the Nasdaq <.IXIC> also climbing more than 1%. [.N]
+On Wall Street, the S&P 500 registered its largest one-day percentage gain in about two months on Thursday, with the Dow and the Nasdaq also climbing more than 1%.

 However, that optimism was dented by the Bloomberg report, which has reinforced concerns the deterioration in U.S.-China relations will place additional strain on an already fragile global economy.